How to Handle a No Call / No Show Employee

 How many no call / no shows before termination?
 This depends entirely on your written attendance policy.
 Most small business policies treat a first occurrence as a verbal warning, a second as a written warning, and a third as grounds for termination, but you can structure it differently as long as it is documented, communicated, and applied consistently to all employees.

-Get a Complete PTO & Attendance Policy Template
+The PTO & Attendance Policy Template and Employee Handbook Template include:

 Have questions or want to learn more?
 Browse our full template library at pragmatichrgroup.com.